jeremiah-c-leary/hdl-component-manager/docs/source/usage.rst

 Environment Variables
 ---------------------

-HCM will use the **HCM_URL_PATHS** environment variable as a replacement for the **--url** command line option for the install subcommand.
+HCM will use the **HCM_URL_PATHS** environment variable as a replacement for the **--url** command line option.
-HCM uses the paths in the variable to know which component repos to interact with.
+HCM uses the paths in the variable to know which component repositories to interact with.